Fig 1. Electron tracks. Credit: CERN.

 Electrons occur in the outer parts of atoms, in orbitals corresponding to definite fixed energies.
 When an electron in an atom jumps from one particular orbital to another it gives rise to the emission or absorption of electromagnetic radiation at a specific characteristic wavelength.
-All chemical properties of atoms and molecules are determined by the electric interactions of electrons with each other and with the atomic nuclei.
+All chemical properties of atoms and molecules are determined by the electromagnetic interactions of electrons with each other and with the atomic nuclei.

-Until 1923 the electron was considered to be a particle only, but in that year Louis de Broglie proposed a new theory of the electron (see de Broglie and matter waves).
+Until 1923 the electron was considered to be a particle only, but in that year Louis de Broglie put forward a new theory of the electron (see de Broglie and matter waves).
 De Broglie proposed that a moving particle, whatever its nature, has wave properties associated with it.
 The wavelength λ associated with any moving particle of mass m and velocity v, he proposed, is given by λ = h/mv where h is Planck's constant.
-The first experimental support for de Broglie's ideas came from the Davisson and Germer experiment. to
+The first experimental support for de Broglie's ideas came from the Davisson and Germer experiment.